U53RW4R3/RemoteKeyStrokes/README.md

 ## About RemoteKeyStrokes

 All credits goes to [nopernik](https://github.com/nopernik) for making it possible so I took it upon myself to improve it.
 I wanted something that helps during the post exploitation phase when executing commands through a remote desktop.
+It was also possible for making the [SCPA project](https://github.com/U53RW4R3/SCPA/tree/main/SCPA%20Phases) for collecting resources in a organized matter.

 ## Features